 Cheesecake is one of the most popular desserts in the world for a good reason.
 It is sweet, creamy and so satisfying, and has plenty of varieties for everyone’s taste.

-While many argue if it is really a cake or not, that doesn’t affect cheesecake’s popularity at all.
-Every country has a way of preparing this delicious dessert, using different types of cheese and techniques.
+While many argue if it is really a cake or not, that doesn’t affect its status at all.
+Every country has a way of preparing it, using different types of cheese and techniques.

 In the 18th century, the cake started looking more modern.
 At that time yeast was removed from the recipe and beaten eggs were added as a leavening agent.